Small Fiber Neuropathy Symptoms in Lyme Disease

 • Buzzing or vibrating feelings under the skin

-“When nerve symptoms move or fluctuate, they may reflect inflammation rather than structural damage.”
+“When nerve symptoms move or fluctuate, they may reflect inflammation rather than fixed structural nerve damage.”

 One of the most distinctive features of Lyme neuropathy symptoms is that they often migrate.